-On the off chance you’re wondering who this family is who are writing this blog, then that’s what this page is basically for.
+On the off chance you’re wondering who this family is writing this blog, then that’s what this page is basically for.
 If you’re after a little bit of a family photo with a nice looking ‘logo’ then here’s the shot you’re after.

-Ross Hunt – I’m a 26 year old married father of one, both in terms of wives and children, from South Wales.
-Other than writing this blog, I also deliver stuff, most of the time successfully, with Royal Mail.
-I started this blog after having postnatal depression very shortly after the birth of Isabelle.
-If you want to know more about why I started this, then feel free to read this post.
+I’m a 26 year old married father of one, both in terms of wives and children, from South Wales.
+Other than writing this blog, I’m also a postman.
+I started Isablog after having postnatal depression very shortly after the birth of Isabelle.

 I’ll be honest, I’m not exactly what you’d call a social butterfly.
 I would much rather spend the evening in the house with Rachel and the rest of this little family than be out socialising.
 There’s only so much I can take of being around other people before I start having a headache and zone out.

 Sorry for the slightly unflattering photo of myself.
 But here I am.
 I’m a 26 year old first time mum and A&E nurse.
 I’m not all that fond on writing, so you probably won’t read a lot from me.
 I dare say Ross will want me to write the odd post, and maybe at times I’ll have something to get off my chest, but let’s just say this is mostly Ross’s thing.

-Isabelle Hunt – She’s the reason this blog exists; partly due to the fact that this is a parenting blog, and it’s kind of important to have a child to write about.
+She’s the reason this blog exists; partly due to the fact that this is a parenting blog.
+It’s kind of important to have a child to write about.
 I would put her age, but that would mean I’d have to edit this ‘Meet Us’ page every month, and I don’t have that much time, so just know she was born in April 2017, there’s some very easy maths for you to do.

 During my more depressive years, Elsie was incredibly beneficial to me, and somehow had a real knack for knowing when something was wrong.
 I owe a lot to Elsie, even if that sounds stupid, and I’m still terrified of her inevitably dying.
 Of course, I don’t want it to happen to Ralph either, but me and Elsie have some sort of weird connection.

-Vanellope & Thumper – So we have house rabbits.
+So we have house rabbits.
 More than that, they have their own bedroom.
 Yes, I understand that we are slightly sad, but they seem to love it, and that’s what matters.
 At the moment, Isabelle really loves to climb up at their baby gate, which is something that Ralph absolutely loves as occasionally the baby gate will actually open.
 I should really fix it, as it’s getting quite annoying.
 But I don’t have enough time.
 Besides, I kind of like the fact that Isabelle and Ralph team up to get in to see the bunnies.
-Don’t panic, there’s no way the dogs can get them once their in the room.
-They’re perfectly safe.

 Well that’s everyone.
 If we have any more additions I’ll quickly add them here.
-Although there’s a very strong chance there won’t be any more arrivals any time soon, but this time next year we hope to at least be somewhere in the process of growing baby number two.
-Of course, by “we” I mean Rachel.
-My job is much easier than hers.
+Although there’s a very strong chance there won’t be any more arrivals any time soon, but you never know!